thvasilo/cuda-sgd-sese-project/README.md

   permuted copy of the original data (shuffle) before each iteration, I maintain both a copy of the original data and a permuted copy.
 So for a 1GB dataset, I use 2GB memory which is unnecessary.
 I should be doing the shuffle in-place instead.
+* Automate tests.
+The functions I have in the testing.cu* files currently only print out results, I need to use a proper testing platform and automate these.

 Acknowledgements: I would like to thank [Robert Crovella](http://stackoverflow.com/users/1695960/robert-crovella) for all the help he has provided on Stackoverflow, you will find a couple of his SO replies in this implementation.
+I am using the [JSONCpp](https://github.com/open-source-parsers/jsoncpp) library to write out JSON files for the experiments.